Explore Uganda Tanzania Safari Tours – Serengeti, Ngorongoro & Beyond

 Top Tanzania Safari Packages 2025/2026

-Located in the north of Tanzania, the largest country in East Africa, Serengeti National Park is the place to be for a safari holiday.
+Located in northern Tanzania, the largest country in East Africa, Serengeti National Park is a great place for a safari holiday.

-It is one of the most visited conservation areas in Africa, with large concentrations of predators such as lions, leopards, and cheetahs, to mention a few.
+It is one of the most visited conservation areas in Africa, home to many predators such as lions, leopards, and cheetahs.

-This park is situated in the Simiyu and Mara regions and is managed by the Tanzania National Parks Authority.
-The word Serengeti is derived from the local word “Siringet,” meaning “a place where the land runs forever.”
+The park is in the Simiyu and Mara regions and is managed by the Tanzania National Parks Authority.
+The name “Serengeti” comes from the local word “Siringet,” meaning “a place where the land runs forever.”

-There are over 3,000 lions, a variety of mammals, reptiles, and primates, over 34 raptor species, and over 500 bird species.
+There are over 3,000 lions, many mammals, reptiles, and primates, more than 34 raptor species, and over 500 bird species.

-Masai Mara National Park in Kenya and Ngorongoro Conservation Area are part of the vast Serengeti conservation area.
+Masai Mara National Park in Kenya and the Ngorongoro Conservation Area are part of the larger Serengeti conservation area.

 The park’s neighbors include Maswa Game Reserve in the southwest, Loliondo Game Control Area in the north and northeast, Ngorongoro Crater in the southeast, Grumeti Game Reserve, and Ikorongo Reserve in the west.

-Once largely vacant, the area was occupied by natural wildlife until the 20th century when the nomadic Masai pastoralists arrived.
-Engaging mainly in farming, poaching, and other negative human activities greatly affected the wildlife population in Serengeti.
+The area was once mostly unoccupied, with wildlife roaming freely.
+However, in the 20th century, the nomadic Masai pastoralists arrived.
+Farming, poaching, and other harmful human activities affected the wildlife population in the Serengeti.

-As years went by, diseases befell the place, reducing the Masai population and cattle numbers, leading to their relocation to the Ngorongoro region.
+Over time, diseases reduced the Masai population and the number of their cattle, leading to their relocation to the Ngorongoro region.

-In 1930, an estimated 2,286 sq. km of land in the eastern and southern regions was gazetted as a game reserve to protect the wildlife species.
+In 1930, about 2,286 square kilometers of land in the eastern and southern parts of the region were set aside as a game reserve to protect wildlife.

-By 1950, the area was declared a national park following a request to the Tanganyika authorities to establish an ecosystem in response to the convention on the preservation of flora and fauna.
+By 1950, the area was declared a national park after a request to the Tanganyika authorities to create an ecosystem that followed international conservation agreements.

-By 1981, the park covered about 12,950 sq. km, just a portion of the previous Serengeti area.
-Over the years, more land was acquired, and it now occupies about 14,750 sq. km, covered with woodland, riverine forest, savanna pasture, and grassland plains, among others.
-The place is vast and plain with few trees.
+By 1981, the park covered about 12,950 square kilometers, only a portion of the original Serengeti area.
+Over time, more land was added, and today it covers about 14,750 square kilometers, with woodland, riverine forest, savanna, and grassland plains.
+The land is mostly flat, with only a few trees.

-This region is dominated by hills, open woodlands, and Commiphora.
-It runs from the Seronera region in the southern wing to the Mara River on the Kenyan border.
+This region has hills, open woodlands, and Commiphora trees.
+It stretches from the Seronera region in the south to the Mara River on the Kenyan border.

-This place is famous for game drives, granite outcroppings known as kopjes, pasture, an airstrip, and a variety of flora and fauna.
-The park’s main headquarters and accommodation facilities in the Seronera region are limited to lodges and camps for staff, researchers, and visitors.
+This area is known for game drives, rock formations called kopjes, grazing land, an airstrip, and many plants and animals.
+The park’s main headquarters and lodging facilities in Seronera include lodges and camps for staff, researchers, and visitors.

-The northern region is also known for the climaxing stages of the annual wildebeest migration.
+The northern region is also where the final stages of the annual wildebeest migration take place.

-This corridor has small mountain ranges and a riverine forest.
-It is relatively flat, with wildebeest crossing from May to July, attracting large visitor numbers.
-The Grumeti and Mbalageti Rivers are also located here.
+This area has small mountain ranges and riverine forest.
+It is mostly flat and is where wildebeests cross from May to July, attracting many visitors.
+The Grumeti and Mbalageti Rivers are also found here.

 Serengeti Plains

-The annual wildebeest migration is a prime safari activity in Serengeti National Park.
+The annual wildebeest migration is one of the top activities in Serengeti National Park.

-It is one of the natural wonders of the world, involving the movement of about 1.5 million wildebeests, accompanied by over 30,000 zebras, Thomson gazelles, and several antelope species, from the south to the northern part of Serengeti to Masai Mara in Kenya.
+About 1.5 million wildebeests, along with over 30,000 zebras, Thomson’s gazelles, and other antelope species, move from the southern to the northern Serengeti and into Masai Mara in Kenya.

-From January to March, it is the calving season, and in April, the mass movement starts in search of water and fresh pasture.
+From January to March, it is calving season.
+In April, the migration begins as the animals search for water and fresh grass.

-They cross the western corridor in May, traversing the Grumeti and Mara Rivers, where the climax of the migration is witnessed.
-While covering the 800 km stretch, over 40% of the migrants die due to predators, thirst, diseases, and exhaustion.
+By May, they cross the western corridor, passing through the Grumeti and Mara Rivers, where the most dramatic moments of the migration take place.
+As they travel 800 kilometers, about 40% of the migrating animals die due to predators, thirst, disease, and exhaustion.

-Follow the migrants while paying attention to their movement patterns, communication, and survival skills as they face different obstacles on their way.
-Visitors use mobile camps to track the migration both day and night.
+Visitors can follow the migration, watching the animals’ movement patterns, communication, and survival skills.
+Mobile camps allow tourists to track the migration both day and night.

-Visitors can see their favorite prey and predators, birds, and primates roaming in the western corridor and the Seronera region of the park.
+Visitors can see predators, prey, birds, and primates in the western corridor and the Seronera region.

-Game drives take place all year round, with activities running in the morning and night.
+Game drives are available all year, taking place in the morning and at night.

-Notable mammals include black rhinos, lions, African leopards, African bush elephants, African buffalos, warthogs, zebras, cheetahs, hippos, crocodiles, African civets, East African wild dogs, spotted hyenas, jackals, mongooses, and gazelles.
+Some of the common mammals include black rhinos, lions, leopards, elephants, buffalos, warthogs, zebras, cheetahs, hippos, crocodiles, civets, wild dogs, hyenas, jackals, mongooses, and gazelles.

-Primates such as baboons, patas monkeys, vervet monkeys, and black-and-white colobus monkeys can also be seen.
-The night game drives offer the perfect opportunity to encounter nocturnal mammals that take advantage of the night cover.
+Primates such as baboons, patas monkeys, vervet monkeys, and black-and-white colobus monkeys are also found here.

-Bird watching is done very early in the morning and late afternoon when the birds are resting or have just woken up to start their day.
+Birdwatching is best in the early morning and late afternoon when the birds are active.

-Other activities include cultural adventures with the Masai people, guided nature walks, and camping.
+Other activities in the park include cultural visits with the Masai people, guided nature walks, and camping.

 Best Time to Visit Serengeti National Park